Strength in Numbers: Robust Mechanisms for Public Goods with Many Agents: Welfare Maximization with Many Agents

-where $dh_i(u)$ denotes integration with respect to the Lebesgue-Stieltjes measure associated with $h_i$.
-In particular, $\sigma_{\psi h,i} > 0$ if $h_i$ is increasing. \end{lemma}
+where $dh(v)$ denotes integration with respect to the Lebesgue-Stieltjes measure associated with $h$.
+In particular, $\sigma_{\psi h} > 0$ if $h$ is increasing and continuous on $[0,\bar{v}]$. \end{lemma}

-The above lemma states that any increasing and continuous $h_i$ is positively correlated with the virtual valuation.
-Therefore, such $h_i$ can be used as a good proxy for $\psi_i$ regardless of Myerson regularity.
-We illustrate this helpful result with Example \ref{eg:identity}.
+The above lemma states that any increasing and continuous $h$ is positively correlated with the virtual valuation.
+As discussed above, this lemma shows that the intuition from Section \ref{ssec:hellwig} still applies when we replace $\psi$ by a general increasing function $h$.
+We further illustrate this result with Example \ref{eg:identity}.

-\begin{example} [continues = eg:identity] Using Lemma \ref{lm:corr-psi-h}, we can show that the covariance between the valuation $V_i$ itself and the virtual valuation $\psi_i(V_i)$ is in fact equal to one half of the second moment of $V_i$:
+\begin{example} [continues = eg:identity] By using Lemma \ref{lm:corr-psi-h}, we can show that the covariance between the valuation $V_i$ and the virtual valuation $\psi(V_i)$ is in fact equal to one half of the second moment of $V_i$:

 Therefore, the valuation is always positively correlated with the virtual valuation, even without the Myerson regularity condition.
-This means that if the mechanism design observes a large $V_i$, it is likely that agent $i$'s virtual valuation is also large.
+This means that if the mechanism designer observes a large $V_i$, it is likely that agent $i$'s virtual valuation is also large.
 Hence, it is reasonable to use the valuation in place of the virtual valuation in guiding the public-good provision decision that aims to collect payments.
-To the best of our knowledge, we believe this result is new in the literature and is of independent research interest. \end{example}
+To the best of our knowledge, this is a new finding in regards to the literature, and we believe it is of independent research interest. \end{example}